 Over the last 100 years, the average global sea level has risen by 8 inches.
 When combined with coastal storms, rising sea levels can increase the risk of erosion, storm surge damage, and flooding.

-The Polynesian island of Tuvalu is already experiencing airport runway flooding because the island’s average height is six feet above sea level.
-The saltwater table for these islands is already high so, if it moves higher, it could seep up through the ground and into the freshwater supply for crops and drinking water.
+The Polynesian island of Tuvalu is already experiencing airport runway flooding because the island’s average height is 6 feet above sea level.
+The saltwater table for these islands is already high, so if it moves higher, it could seep up through the ground and into the freshwater supply for crops and drinking water.
 All of these islands could face famine and water shortages, and many islands and atolls could be deemed unfit for travel by airlines or ships.

 In the U.S., the main areas of concern are the coasts, including the Great Lakes area.